Our Consultative Councils provide valuable feedback from a client and family perspective.

 Minda Consultative Council

 The Minda Consultative Council (MCC) meet regularly, with staff support, to provide feedback to Minda.
-The membership comprises of David Holst, Kym Hancock, Lyn Magee, Patricia Brougham, and Wesley Ashman.
+The membership comprises of Devon Mellows, Kym Hancock, Lyn Magee, Patricia Brougham, and Wesley Ashman.

 Board Chair Joanne Denley says the MCC helps to ensure broad stakeholder engagement for all clients of Minda services.